Back to Solicitors

 Lawscot Foundation

-We have partnered with LawScot Foundation to enable the opportunity for students from unconventional or less privileged backgrounds a place on our Summer placement scheme.
+We have partnered with LawScot Foundation to enable the opportunity for students from less privileged backgrounds a place on our Summer placement scheme, along with providing a bursary for one student each year.

 Legal apprenticeship scheme